 Telegrams, love letters, prison escape maps... it’s not just the movie poster a graphic designer makes, but also any paper props that the actors work with on set.
 But how do you start designing graphics that can help tell a director’s story, as well as contributing to the genre, period, and visual aesthetic of a film?

-This two-day course combines classroom tuition and practical assignments, including:
+This course combines classroom tuition and practical assignments, including:

 - When we design graphics for film, who are we designing for?

 - How a graphic designer works for the production designer, set decorator, and prop master

 - How to read and break down a film script

 - How graphics are used as storytelling devices

 - Researching graphic design and graphic methods from the past

 - How to avoid ending up on the IMDB Goofs page